Armili09/IS-5200-Software-Development/README.md

 # Project Title: Organic overview

-## Summary
-Organic food finder.
+<b>Summary</b>: Organic food finder.
 It is a mobile and web application that allows you to find organic foods of your choice at reasonable prices.

-Development Model: <b>Incremental Model</b>
+<b>Development Model</b>: Incremental Model

 ### Team Members:
 Armili Paturi